-Missouri is rich in history and culture.
+Missouri, admitted to the Union on August 10, 1821, is rich in history and culture.
 American Indian warriors, such as the Osage and Missouri, and famous pioneers, such as Lewis and Clark, were drawn to the vast waterways of the Mississippi and Missouri Rivers and the abundant land and wildlife.

 In the first half of the 1800s, Missouri’s history was rich with the Santa Fe, Oregon and California Trails threading through Kansas City and Independence.
 In the second half of the nineteenth century, Missouri saw many struggles as it moved from a pro-slavery state to a Union State, experiencing armed conflict and guerrilla-raids.